-After installing MacOpener, the MacOpener driver must be enabled to mount HFS and HFS+ drives.
+When you are finished installing MacOpener, the MacOpener driver must be enabled to mount HFS and HFS+ drives.

-To enable the MacOpener Driver:
+To enable the settings on the MacOpener Driver:

-- 1 From the Start menu, choose Programs > MacOpener > MacOpener Driver Preferences. - 2 Under Driver Settings, select Enable Mac-Opener Driver. - 3 Under Extension Mapping, select Do not add the PC extension to the Mac file name.
+- 1 Choose Start > Programs > MacOpener 5.0 > MacOpener Driver Preferences. - 2 Under Driver Settings, select Enable Mac-Opener Driver. - 3 Under Extension Mapping, select Do not add the PC extension to the Mac file name.

-Mounting an HFS Drive
+Mounting HFS Drives

 If the MacOpener utility is installed and enabled, no additional steps are required to mount HFS drives.
-They will appear as normal system drives after you connect them and restart your computer.
+They appear as normal system drives after you connect them and restart your computer.

-Formatting and Maintaining HFS (and HFS+) Drives
+Formatting and Maintaining HFS and HFS+ Drives

-While it is possible to use MacOpener to format HFS (and HFS+) drives from a Windows machine, this can yield unpredictable results.
-If you need to format an HFS drive, connect it to a Macintosh computer and use the ExpressPro-Tools software from ATTO (included with Pro Tools).
+Although you can use MacOpener to format HFS and HFS+ drives from a Windows machine, it is not recommended for use with Pro Tools.
+We recommend that you connect the drives to a Macintosh computer (if possible) and use the ExpressPro-Tools software from ATTO (included on the Mac Pro Tools CD-ROM).

-Don't Use Windows Disk Utility Software on HFS Drives
+Windows Disk Utility Software on HFS Drives

-Disk utility software for the Windows platform (such as Norton Utilities for Windows) should not be used on HFS drives.
-These utilities do not recognize HFS-formatted drives and may try to reformat them.
-This could cause format errors on the HFS drive and result in data loss.
+Do not use a Windows disk utility software (such as Norton Utilities for Windows) on HFS drives.
+These utilities do not recognize HFS-formatted drives and try to reformat them.
+This causes format errors on the HFS drive, resulting in data loss.